Can I submit multiple scans of an entire home?

 We recommend starting with our scanning overview and tutorial.

-• Plan your scan: Do a quick walkthrough of your home to open the doors between rooms, make sure the lights are on, and turn off any ceiling fans (as the fans can distort light).
+• Plan your scan: Do a walkthrough of the home to open the doors between rooms, make sure the lights are on, and turn off ceiling fans (as the fans can distort light).
 This will ensure the best results and likelihood of a successful merge.
-Avoid closing doors, turning on/off lights, opening windows, etc. while scanning as this can negatively affect the scan quality.
+Do not open or close doors, turn on/off lights, open window treatments, etc. during scanning as this can negatively affect the scan quality.

 • Scan connecting areas: Make sure to scan through connecting areas like doorways to create a common point of reference.
 For example, when you scan the bedroom, scan a little bit into the hallway (and the other way around) so that it's clear how they connect.
 Just a few seconds of scanning the adjacent room is fine.